Floydlang/floyd/docs/floyd_speak.md

 	let a = [ calc_pi(4), 2.1, calc_bounds() ]

-You can put ANY type of value into a vector: integers, doubles, strings, structs, other vectors etc. But all elements must be the same type inside a specific vector.
+You can put ANY type of value into a vector: integers, doubles, strings, structs, other vectors and so on.
+But all elements must be the same type inside a specific vector.

 You can copy vectors using =.
-All comparison expressions work, like a == b, a < b, a >= b, a != b etc. Comparisons will compare each element of the two vectors.
+All comparison expressions work, like a == b, a < b, a >= b, a != b and similar.
+Comparisons will compare each element of the two vectors.

 This lets you access a random element in the vector, using its integer position.